abpframework/abp/docs/en/Community-Articles/2024-03-02-Using-Testcontainers-In-ABP-Unit-Test/POST.md

 ## How to Use Testcontainers in ABP Unit Test?

-ABP Framework provides a built-in unit test infrastructure, which easily allows you to add your unit tests and integration tests.
+ABP Framework provides a built-in unit test infrastructure, allowing you to add your unit and integration tests easily.

-It use [SQLite in-memory](https://learn.microsoft.com/en-us/ef/core/testing/testing-without-the-database#sqlite-in-memory) and [EphemeralMongo](https://github.com/asimmon/ephemeral-mongo)  as the default database for unit tests and it's enough for most of the cases.
-However, sometimes you may need to test your code with a real database like PostgreSQL, MySQL, SQL Server, etc.
+It uses [SQLite in-memory](https://learn.microsoft.com/en-us/ef/core/testing/testing-without-the-database#sqlite-in-memory) and [EphemeralMongo](https://github.com/asimmon/ephemeral-mongo)  as the default database for unit tests and it's enough for most of the cases.
+However, you may need to test your code with a real database like PostgreSQL, MySQL, SQL Server, etc.

 In this article, I will show you how to use Testcontainers in ABP unit tests to test your code with a real database from a Docker container.

 > The Testcontainers will pull the Docker images of the databases you want to use.
-You can pull them manually before running the tests to speed up the tests.
+You can pull them manually before running the tests to speed them up.

 ```bash
 docker pull mcr.microsoft.com/mssql/server:2019-CU18-ubuntu-20.04